-(1) A judge may require the parties to appear to consider the future conduct of the case.
-The parties must be prepared to discuss the matters enumerated in Fed.
+- (1) A judge may require the parties to appear to consider the future conduct of the case.
+In categories of actions and proceedings not exempted under subsection (a)(3) of this rule, the parties must be prepared to discuss the matters enumerated in Fed.
 R. Civ.
 P. 16 and Fed.
 R. Civ.
 P. 26(f).
-The parties also should be prepared to state:

-(A) the nature of the case in 1 or 2 sentences;

-(B) any contemplated motions;

-(C) the parties' discovery plan, including the amount of further discovery each party contemplates, the approximate time for completion of discovery, and any disputes regarding discovery;

-(D) whether the parties anticipate the disclosure or discovery of electronically stored information;

-(E) whether the parties have reached an agreement for asserting post-production claims of privilege or of protection as trialpreparation material, and whether the parties request the judge to enter an order including the agreement;

-(F) whether settlement discussions have occurred;

-(G) the basis for the Court's subject matter jurisdiction;

-(H) whether the case is included in one of the categories of proceedings exempted from initial disclosures and discovery conference pursuant to Fed.
+The parties also should be prepared to state: - (A) the nature of the case in 1 or 2 sentences; - (B) any contemplated motions; - (C) the parties' discovery plan, including the amount of further discovery each party contemplates, the approximate time for completion of discovery, and any disputes regarding discovery; - (D) whether the parties anticipate the disclosure or discovery of electronically stored information; - (E) whether the parties have reached an agreement for asserting post-production claims of privilege or of protection as trial-preparation material, and whether the parties request the judge to enter an order including the agreement; - (F) whether settlement discussions have occurred; - (G) the basis for the Court's subject matter jurisdiction; - (H) whether the case is included in one of the categories of proceedings exempted from initial disclosures and discovery conference pursuant to Fed.
 R. Civ.
-P. 26(a)(1)(B) and 26(f); appeals for review on an administrative record are exempted from (C), (D) and (E) above; and

-(I) such other matters as may affect further scheduling of the case for final disposition.

-(2) The judge may enter any orders necessary to aid in further scheduling the action, including dates for further conferences, briefing, schedules for motions, and cutoff dates for completing discovery.
+P. 26(a)(1)(B) and 26(f); appeals for review on an administrative record are exempted from (C), (D) and (E) above; and - (I) such other matters as may affect further scheduling of the case for final disposition. - (2) The judge may enter any orders necessary to aid in further scheduling the action, including dates for further conferences, briefing, schedules for motions, and cutoff dates for completing discovery.
 The judge also may enter any orders permitted under Fed.
 R. Civ.
 P. 16, Fed.
 R. Civ.
 P. 26(f), or Civil L. R. 26(e).

-(b) Final Pretrial Conference.
+- (3) Unless otherwise ordered by the judge, the categories of actions and proceedings set forth in Fed.
+R. Civ.
+P. 26(a)(1)(B)(i)-(ix) are exempted from the scheduling ad planning requirements of Fed.
+R. Civ.
+P. 16(b). - (b) Final Pretrial Conference.
 The judge may require counsel to appear for a final pretrial conference to consider the subjects specified in Fed.
 R. Civ.
 P. 16 or to consider other matters determined by the judge.
 Unless excused by the judge, principal trial counsel for each party must appear at the final pretrial conference.